 Too much personal development stuff

-On my About page, I argue that productivity is a philosophy of life.
+On my homepage, I argue that productivity is a philosophy of life.
 And as such, I live according to this philosophy.
 There’re times, though, when I feel there is too much on my already filled plate.
 Why, then, should I take more responsibility on?
 Is it worth the effort?

 A friend, one of the most productive and successful people I know, doesn’t consume personal development material, at least not in such volumes as many of us would.
 He doesn’t have a productivity system.
 Nor does he complete the weekly review.
 And he skipped writing down his goals.
 Yet he is an elite high-performer and lives life to the fullest.